HL7/fhir-shorthand/input/pagecontent/reference.md

 The FSH language specification has been designed around FHIR R4 and later.
 Compatibility with previous versions has not been evaluated.
 FSH depends primarily on normative parts of the FHIR R4 specification (in particular, StructureDefinition and primitive data types).

 {%include tu-div.html%}
-FSH supports new data types integer64 and CodeableReference in pre-release FHIR R5 on a trial use basis.
+FSH supports new pre-release FHIR R5 data types integer64 and CodeableReference on a trial use basis.
 </div>

 #### External IGs